irods/irods_docs/docs/system_overview/configuration.md

         // The number of seconds a server-side temporary password is good.
         "default_temporary_password_lifetime_in_seconds": 120,

-        // (Optional)
         // A list of iRODS server hostnames the delay server dispatches rules to for execution.
         // If the list is empty, the delay server will dispatch rules to the local server for execution.
         "delay_rule_executors": [],

-        // (Optional)
         // The number of seconds the delay server sleeps before checking the catalog for rules
         // ready for execution.
         "delay_server_sleep_time_in_seconds": 30,

-        // (Optional)
         // Contains settings for controlling the behavior of the internal DNS cache.
         "dns_cache": {
-            // The amount of shared memory allocated to the DNS cache.
+            // The number of seconds between runs of the CRON task which clears the internal DNS cache.
-            "shared_memory_size_in_bytes": 5000000,
+            // Changing this value requires a server restart in order to take effect.
+            "cache_clearer_sleep_time_in_seconds": 600,

             // The amount of time an entry stays valid before being evicted from the cache.
             "eviction_age_in_seconds": 3600,

-            // The number of seconds between runs of the CRON task which clears the internal DNS cache.
+            // The amount of shared memory allocated to the DNS cache.
-            // Changing this value requires a server restart in order to take effect.
-            "cache_clearer_sleep_time_in_seconds": 600
+            "shared_memory_size_in_bytes": 5000000
         },

-        // (Optional)
         // Contains settings for controlling the behavior of the internal Hostname cache.
         "hostname_cache": {
-            // The amount of shared memory allocated to the Hostname cache.
+            // The number of seconds between runs of the CRON task which clears the internal hostname cache.
-            "shared_memory_size_in_bytes": 2500000,
+            // Changing this value requires a server restart in order to take effect.
+            "cache_clearer_sleep_time_in_seconds": 600,

             // The amount of time an entry stays valid before being evicted from the cache.
             "eviction_age_in_seconds": 3600,

-            // The number of seconds between runs of the CRON task which clears the internal hostname cache.
+            // The amount of shared memory allocated to the Hostname cache.
-            // Changing this value requires a server restart in order to take effect.
-            "cache_clearer_sleep_time_in_seconds": 600
+            "shared_memory_size_in_bytes": 2500000
         },

         // Defines the maximum data size for single buffer transfers.